All diseases begin in the gut.

 Heal Your Gut with GAPS Diet

-As I said before, leaky gut might sound like a ‘weird’ theory but how many times have you heard, “It was a gut wrenching experience.” or had “butterflies” in your stomach before a nerve wracking event?
+Leaky gut might sound like a strange way to describe a condition but how many times have you heard, “It was a gut wrenching experience.” or had “butterflies” in your stomach before a nerve wracking event?
 There is a strong connection between the gut and our health and I bet, you didn’t even know it was real.

 But someone realized the connection.
 And that person is Dr. Natasha Campbell-McBride, a medical doctor with Masters degree in Nutrition and Neurology and the writer of the book, Gut and Psychology Syndrome, (Amazon link) and coined the term, GAPS™ as “a condition, which establishes a connection between the functions of the digestive system and the brain“.
 After working with hundreds of children and adults with neurological and psychiatric conditions, she literally wrote the book on the subject.
 Here are just some of the conditions that have been also helped by GAPS™.